CHEEKATLAPRADEEP-MSFT/chepraacademy/articles/databricks/Start Azure Databricks clusters during business hours.md

 ---
 title: Tutorial - Start Azure Databricks clusters during business hours
-description: This tutorial teaches you to create, test, and publish a PowerShell Workflow runbook to start Azure Databricks clusters during business hours.
+description: This tutorial teaches you to create, test, and publish a PowerShell runbook to start Azure Databricks clusters during business hours.
 services: databricks
 ms.subservice: process-automation
 ms.date: 09/23/2021
 ms.topic: tutorial
-#Customer intent: As a developer, I want use workflow runbooks so that I can automate the starting of VMs.
+#Customer intent: As a developer, I want use PowerShell runbooks so that I can automate the starting of VMs.
 ---

 # Tutorial: Start Azure Databricks clusters during business hours

-This tutorial walks you through the creation of a PowerShell Workflow runbook to start Azure Databricks clusters during business hours in Azure Automation.
+This tutorial walks you through the creation of a PowerShell runbook to start Azure Databricks clusters during business hours in Azure Automation.

 In this tutorial, you learn how to: